dewcode91/Sample-reports/Report-5.md

 # Open redirect can lead to cross site scripting

 #### Description
-Open redirection vulnerabilities arise when an application incorporates user-controllable data into the target of a redirection in an unsafe way.
-An attacker can construct a URL within the application that causes a redirection to an arbitrary external domain.
-This behavior can be leveraged to facilitate phishing attacks against users of the application.
-The ability to use an authentic application URL, targeting the correct domain and with a valid SSL certificate (if SSL is used), lends credibility to the phishing attack because many users, even if they verify these features, will not notice the subsequent redirection to a different domain.

-The application main functionality is to allows a user to select a choice based course and provide online study material.
+The application main functionality is allows a user to select a choice based course and provide online study material.
 While testing this workflow I noticed when a user clicks on `view course`, the application redirects it to an external website. as you can see in URL https://insecure-website.com/resources/course/redirect?destUrl=payload, `destURL` parameter is responsible for redirection.
 While this is an open redirection, an attacker can abuse this behavior and able to redirect users to any website.

 #### Steps to reproduce